arfontalvoANU/solstice-solver/README.md

 ## Release notes

+### Version 0.3

+- Full rewrite of the estimated values.
+The global results report the cosine factor, and the overall flux that is: absorbed by the receivers, atmosphere or others entities; occluded before it reaches a primary entity; missed because it does not reaches any surface.
+The per receiver results include the incoming/absorbed flux in 3 situations: all phenomenons are taken into account; the atmosphere is disabled; the material propagate the whole incoming flux, i.e. they absorbed nothing.
+- Update the `ssol_solve` API.
+Streamed binary outputs are removed.

 ### Version 0.2.2

 - Fix the estimation of the cosine factor for the  sampled instances: it was